Last Updated on August 26, 2025 by admin

 Vellore, a historic city renowned for its Vellore Fort, is an ideal location for a more extensive stop.
 Explore the majestic Vellore Fort, a prime example of military architecture from the 16th century.
 The fort houses a church, a mosque, a temple, and a museum, providing a glimpse into the cultural heritage of the region.
 This pit stop offers both historical insight and a chance to stretch your legs and soak in the city’s vibrant atmosphere.

 Known as the leather capital of South India, Ambur is a perfect stop for shopaholics or those interested in leather products.
 The town is famous for its leather goods, particularly shoes and handbags.
-Indulge in some shopping and enjoy the local cuisine, especially the mouth-watering biryani that Ambur is celebrated for.
+Do some shopping and taste some of the local food, especially the famous Biryani from Ambur.

 Incorporating these stops into your road trip from Bangalore to Tirupati will not only add variety and adventure to your journey but also allow you to explore the unique offerings of each location, making your road trip a memorable and enriching experience.